Use me but as your spaniel, spurn me, strike me,

 “Yes,” Taran managed, guttural and raw, and Fflewddur withdrew his hand, wetted his finger, and slid it gently inside Taran's body.

-Just one finger, crooked upwards in one curling stroke, but it made Taran shout and thrust up in a spasm of response, and then he was coming hard and hot against Fflewddur's body.
+Just one finger, crooked upwards in one curling stroke, but it made Taran shout and thrust up in a spasm of response, and then he was coming hard and hot against Fflewddur's thighs.
 He looked beautiful in orgasm, hands fisted in the bedding, face suffused with red blood, closed eyes letting dark lashes sweep down like shadows.
-Following Taran down, Fflewddur let himself fall away, and then for a moment just lay still, mindless in inchoate worship.
+Following Taran down, Fflewddur let himself fall away, and then for a moment just lay still, mindless in inchoate worship, with the weight of Taran's collapsed body heavy on his chest.

-Taran lay limp in Fflewddur's arms, eyes closed, breathing deep and heavy, and Fflewddur thought at first that he'd fallen asleep.
-But then his dark eyes flickered open.
+At first Taran lay so limp in Fflewddur's arms, his eyes still closed, his breathing deep and heavy, that Fflewddur thought he'd fallen asleep.
+But then the dark eyes flickered open.
 “You know that I never could have asked you for this?”
 Taran asked.

 Fflewddur kissed him.
 “You'll note,” he said, controlling the tremor that wanted to come out in his voice, “that you didn't have to.
 I asked you.”